rurban/libu8ident/README.md

 The character to script lookup is done with a sorted list of ranges, for less space.
 This is also generated from the current UCD.
-The internally used script indices are arbitrarily created via mkscript.pl from the current UCD, sorted into Recommended Scripts (sorted by codepoints), Not Recommended Scripts (sorted alphabetically) and Limited Use Scripts (sorted by codepoint).
+The internally used script indices are arbitrarily created via mkscripts.pl from the current UCD, sorted into Recommended Scripts (sorted by codepoints), Not Recommended Scripts (sorted alphabetically) and Limited Use Scripts (sorted by codepoint).